jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 2.2 The Passive Membrane
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Like all cells, a neuron is surrounded by a thin membrane.
 This membrane is a lipid bilayer that insulates the conductive saline solution within the neuron from the extracellular medium.
-Electrically, the two conductors separated by an insulator is a capacitor.
+Electrically, the two conductors separated by an insulator act as a capacitor.

 Another function of this membrane is to control what goes in and out of this cell (e.g., ions such as :math:`Na^+`).
 The membrane is usually impermeable to ions which blocks them from entering and exiting the neuron body.
 But there are specific channels in the membrane that are triggered to open by injecting current into the neuron.
 This charge movement is electrically modelled by a resistor.